mrezasoltani/mrezasoltani.github.io/_pages/Course/module_3.md

   2. **Aleatoric (Data) Uncertainty.** The uncertainty is due to the intrinsic variability in the data and cannot be reduced even more collection of data.
 This is derived from the Latin word for “dice”.

 ## Informal Review of Some Concepts
+Here, we review most important concepts in the probability theory without mathematical rigorous.
+Later, we make these concepts more formal by defining them by the language of Measure Theory.
 * **Sample Space.** Set of all possible outcomes in a random experiment is called _sample space_ and denoted by \\(\Omega\\).
 For example, in rolling a die, there are \\(6\\) possible outcomes, so \\(\Omega = \\{1,2,3,4,5,6\\}\\).
 An outcome is an element of a sample space, e.g., \\(\omega = 3\\).
 This example shows a discrete sample space.
 A sample space can also be a continous space.
 For example, consider waiting time for arrving a bus is a random experiment.
 An outcome is any non-negative real number.
 * **Event.** A subset of the sample space is an _event_, i.e., \\(A\subseteq \Omega\\).
 For example, in the rolling of a die, an event can be defined as _facing an odd number_, i.e., \\(A=\\{1,3,5\\}\\).
 For a sample space with \\(n\\) outcomes, we can have \\(2^n\\) events.
 * **Probability.** Informally, a probability is a measure from the set of events to the real numbers in \\(\[0,1\]\\) such that: